gearbox/bagtracker/README.md

     uv sync
     ```

+    For developers it is recommended to install the `dev` dependencies as well:
+    ```shell
+    uv sync --group dev
+    ```

 1. Activate the virtual environment:
     ```shell
     source .venv/bin/activate
     ```